-A clinical instructor (CI), who is a physical therapist or physical therapist assistant, will be assigned to each student and will be responsible for student supervision, which may include reviewing the facility's safety policies prior to the start of each experience, scheduling student hours, data collection, patient treatment interventions, and assessment of clinical skills.
+A clinical instructor (CI), who is a physical therapist or physical therapist assistant, will be assigned to each student and will be responsible for student supervision, which may include reviewing the facility's safety policies before the start of each experience, scheduling student hours, data collection, patient treatment interventions, and assessment of clinical skills.
 The student will report directly to the clinical instructor.
-The ACCE will conduct regular site visits, communicate via telephone or email, to consult with the clinical instructor and the student regarding student progress and problems.
+The ACCE will conduct regular site visits and communicate via telephone or email, to consult with the clinical instructor and the student regarding student progress and problems.

-If the CI is unavailable on-site, another licensed PT/PTA who is on-site may be assigned to that student for that time period.
-If there is no PT/PTA on-site while the student is on their clinical experience, the student may perform non-patient care duties (i.e. medical record review, documentation, in-service preparation, observe other healthcare practitioners).
-Students must contact the ACCE immediately if supervision does not adhere to these guidelines.
+If the CI is unavailable on-site, another licensed PT/PTA who is on-site may be assigned to that student for that period.
+If there is no PT/PTA on-site while the student is on their clinical experience, the student may perform non-patient care duties (e.g. medical record review, documentation, in-service preparation, observe other healthcare practitioners).
+Students must contact the ACCE immediately if supervision violates these guidelines.